-- \ The built-up area was released on April 2, 2008 and corresponds to any area within the settlement area boundary that is not designated greenfield area. - \\ Certain features like roads, parks and trails within the undeveloped designated greenfield area are conceptual and subject to change.
+- The built-up area was released on April 2, 2008 and corresponds to any area within the settlement area boundary that is not designated greenfield area. - Certain features like roads, parks and trails within the undeveloped designated greenfield area are conceptual and subject to change.

-The City of Barrie does not warrant the accuracy, completeness, content, or currency of the information provided.
+content, or currency of the information provided.

-This is not a legal Plan of Survey

-Copyright ©City of Barrie 2022
+This is not a legal Plan of Survey Copyright ©City of Barrie 2022

 Produced (in part) under license from: